 Then again, it may be a bug or error that caused all the havoc.
 The issue may even result from a dead battery.

-How Do You Fix An iPad That Keeps Turning Off?
+Part 2.
+How Do You Fix an iPad That Keeps Turning Off?

 Before going to the Apple store, attempt these tips & tricks.
 We believe that these strategies will get your gadget back to working flawlessly in no time!